-Imagine this bridge, 151m long, safeguarded at each end by drawbridges, which explains why the arches are narrower there.
+Imagine a 151m long bridge, safeguarded at each end by drawbridges, which explains why the arches are narrower there.
 It was defended at the centre by the fortified Notre Dame tower, which has since disappeared.

 A TOLL BRIDGE

-In the 12th century, Albi was at an important crossroads on the routes between the Mediterranean and the Atlantic, between the Basque country and Toulouse and Lyon, and between Catalonia and Paris.
+In the 12th century, Albi was at an important crossroad on the routes between the Mediterranean Sea and the Atlantic Ocean, between the Basque country, Toulouse and Lyon, but also between Catalonia and Paris.
 Fairs and markets played a key role.
 As a point of passage, the Pont-vieux was able to levy a toll.
 A very complete price list, dated 1245, includes 200 articles among which were;

 - raw materials for tannery, tanning and the textile industry

 This document is a very rich source of information about daily life, the nature of trade in the Albi market, the diversity of measures and the nature of transport at this time.

 In the Middle Ages, the Tarn was the base of an important river trade that was done on boats called scows.
 The Port Vielh of Albi, below the old bridge, was alive with life and various activities until the late eighteenth century.
 Today, scows can still be seen on the Tarn.
 The fleet of ‘Albi croisières’ is a nod to this historical tradition and gives a different viewpoint of the City, its bridges and its geographical location.
 In Albi, we enjoy cruising!